EGI-Federation/documentation/content/en/users/online-storage/block-storage/_index.md

 Usually these devices are empty upon creation.
-The first time you attach them to a VM, you will need to partition the device and create filesystem(s) on it, by running the following command inside the VM:
+The first time you attach them to a VM, you will need to partition the device and create filesystem(s) on it, by running the following command in the VM:

 {{% alert title="Tip" color="info" %}} Using a file system volume label is
 useful to avoid the need to find the out the device name, especially when